Vini-BM/StochLV/README.md

-# stochastic-Lotka-Volterra
+# StochLV
-Simple implementation of stochastic Lotka-Volterra equations in Julia.
+Simple Julia package implementing a stochastic version of Lotka-Volterra equations.

+Developed for a group project in class.
+This is my own version of the code, but it is adapted from my classmates' versions.